ExpeditionRPG/expedition/shared/images/README.md

 ### PNG Optimization

-Use something like https://compresspng.com, which can generally achieve a 50% compression.
+Use something like https://compresspng.com, which can generally achieve a 50% compression and supports bulk processing.

 ### SVG Optimization